VarjoDesigns/storefront/README.md

 Add Bootstrap CSS for better front end (Low priority) Add a new user sign up to the login page
 Add data validation
+Switch to MariaDB (High priority, but easier to test previous steps if on H2)